 This was tested in seven volunteers who donated blood samples after a week of eating no chocolate, and again after eating 50g of chocolate (30% cocoa solids) every day for four days.
 Immune cells extracted from these blood samples were then exposed to skin bacteria associated with acne (Propionibacterium acnes and Staphylococcus aureus) to assess their response.

 Priming immune cells with chocolate polyphenols was found to ramp up the action of white blood cells against P. acnes bacteria, and to suppress their level of attack against S. aureus in the laboratory.

 If the same effects happen in the skin, then an increased response to P. acnes might make inflammation worse.
 At the same time, the damping down of inflammatory responses against S. aureus could promote superinfection with the development of pustules and delayed healing of spots.

 The majority of evidence points to chocolate making acne worse in some people.
 Everyone is different, and not all will be affected.

 If you are not prone to acne, and have blemish-free skin, there is no cause for concern.
 Select good quality dark chocolate (at least 70% cocoa solids) and enjoy the health benefits.
 Medicine can taste good – so much so that a cacao powder even has an approved EU health claim that it ‘helps maintain the elasticity of blood vessels, which contributes to normal blood flow.’

 If you are prone to acne, however, you may have to rethink your relationship with chocolate.
 Even one small bar, eaten on one occasion, could well set the scene for a nice outbreak of spots.

 You probably know from personal experience whether or not eating the white, milk or dark stuff affects your level of whiteheads, blackheads or pimples.
-Answer the poll below – does eating chocolate make your acne worse?
+Does eating chocolate make your acne worse?

 Click here to read more about the link between diet and acne.